pawurb/smart_init/README.md

 Calculator.call(data) => result
 ```

-This API does not support default argument values though.
+It does not support default argument values though.